jasongrimes/grimesit-mm/_pages/services.md

 ### Getting the legacy codebase unstuck

 Legacy codebases are often poorly understood by the team that inherited them.
-Often the best way to approach them is by creating some good documentation about them.
+Often the best way to approach them is by creating some good documentation.
-That gets everyone literally on the same page about important parts of the software and the business, and it's a valuable work product to deliver a client early in a project.
+This gets everyone literally on the same page about important parts of the software and the business, and it's a valuable work product to deliver a client early in a project.

 Since legacy codebases can be fragile and risky to change,